U3A CANBERRA is part of a worldwide movement

 Enrolling in our courses

 Before enrolling in any of our courses, you will need to become a member.
-By joining U3A-ACT, you will stimulate your mind, meet other people who have similar interests and make new friends.
+By joining U3A Canberra, you will stimulate your mind, meet other people who have similar interests and make new friends.

 Go to membership details page for information on how to join.